International Student Mentoring Program

 - MINGA Event Program during semester

 As part of the MINGA Program frequent events and excursions for mentees and mentors are organised.
 These include visiting an opera performance in the national theatre, guided tours of some of the many museum in Munich, such as the NS Documentation Centre, excursions to the Bavarian Alps or a trip to the famous Christkindlmarkt in Nuremberg.
 Concrete information about the organised events will be communicated to the participants via the messenger Slack.
 After a successful application or registration the mentees and mentors will receive an invitation to the Slack group.
 If you have been matched successfully for the new semester but have not received an invitation to Slack until after the beginning of the semester, please contact us via email@example.com.

 More information about the MINGA Mentoring Program is available via our Frequently Asked Questions (FAQ).

 The MINGA program will connect each mentor with a mentee via email before the new semester begins.
 We 'match' mentors and mentees in July and September for the coming winter semester and January and March for the following summer semester.

-Until Monday, 14th of January 2019, students can register as a MINGA mentor or mentee for the summer semester of 2019.
-The first matching round will take place at the end of January 2019.
-A second matching round is planned for March 2019.
+Until Sunday, 10th of March 2019, students can register as a MINGA mentor or mentee for the second matching round for the summer semester of 2019.
+The matching round will take place in the middle of March 2019.
 The links for the registration are available now and can be found below.